jeffreycwitt/hn202/docs/carolingian-empire.md

 * The Rule of Charlemagne (r.
 768-814)
 * The Decline of the Carolingian Empire (814-10th century)

 (Note: pages references to SHMA below might be a little off.
 At present, they refer to the 5th edition.
-I'm currently traveling and won't have access to my 6th edition until I get home Monday evening, at which point I will promptly update them.)
+I'm currently traveling and won't have access to my 6th edition until I get home Monday evening, at which point I will promptly update them.
+Thanks for your understanding.)

 # The Merovingian Dynasty